wcm-io-caravan/caravan-hal/docs/src/site/markdown/usage.md

 </plugin>
 ```

-The include/exclude patterns define which packagen names contain the classes to generated the JSON schema files for.
+The include/exclude patterns define which package names contain the classes to generated the JSON schema files for.

-The link between the bundle containing the RESTful service implementation and the bundle with the generated JSON schema files is detected automatically if a Maven compile dependency existes between them.
+The link between the bundle containing the RESTful service implementation and the bundle with the generated JSON schema files is detected automatically if a Maven compile dependency exists between them.

 The JSON schema is displayed graphically with the [Docson JavaScript widget][docson] within the documentation.